robusta-dev/robusta/docs/configuration/alertmanager-integration/_testing_integration.rst

 .. details:: I configured AlertManager, but I'm still not receiving alerts?
     :class: warning

     Try sending a demo-alert as described above, and check the AlertManager logs for errors.
-Or reach out to us on `Slack <https://bit.ly/robusta-slack>`_.
+You can also reach out to us on `Slack <https://bit.ly/robusta-slack>`_.

     Other places to look for errors
-        1. kube-prometheus-operator logs
+        1. Check the kube-prometheus-operator logs.
-        2. AlertManager UI status page
+        2. Check the AlertManager UI status page.